Strikes Continue Against ISIS in Syria, Iraq

 Strikes in Syria

--- Near Dayr Az Zawr, three strikes destroyed 13 ISIS oil stills, an oil storage barrel and an ISIS chemical weapons factory.
+-- Near Abu Kamal, three strikes destroyed three ISIS oil storage tanks, three wellheads, an oil pump and a front-end loader.

--- Near Raqqa, 16 strikes engaged 11 ISIS tactical units and destroyed 14 fighting positions, a tactical vehicle, a mortar system and a vehicle-borne-bomb facility.
+-- Near Raqqa, 14 strikes engaged 10 ISIS tactical units and destroyed nine fighting positions, two vehicles, a supply cache, a vehicle-borne bomb, a mortar position, an ISIS unmanned aerial system site and a generator.

--- Near Shadaddi, a strike engaged an ISIS tactical unit and destroyed a command-and-control node and an ISIS-held building.
+-- Near Shadaddi, four strikes destroyed two ISIS-held buildings, a staging area and a vehicle and damaged an ISIS headquarters.

 Strikes in Iraq

-In Iraq, coalition military forces conducted nine strikes consisting of 12 engagements against ISIS targets:
+In Iraq, coalition military forces conducted six strikes consisting of seven engagements against ISIS targets:

--- Near Huwayjah, three strikes destroyed two ISIS financial headquarters, three vehicle-borne-bomb factories and an explosives cache.
+-- Near Rawah, two strikes engaged an ISIS tactical unit and destroyed a vehicle and a vehicle-borne-bomb facility.

--- Near Rawah, three strikes engaged an ISIS tactical unit and destroyed a vehicle-borne-bomb storage facility, a vehicle and a weapons storage facility.
+Additionally, 27 strikes consisting of 33 engagements were conducted in Syria and Iraq on Aug.
+1 that closed within the last 24 hours.

-Additionally, five strikes were conducted in Syria and Iraq on July 29-30 that closed within the last 24 hours.
+-- Near Abu Kamal, Syria, a strike destroyed three ISIS oil separator tanks.

--- On July 29, near Raqqa, Syria, 10 strikes engaged five ISIS tactical units; destroyed three command-and-control nodes, a storage facility and a fighting position; and damaged nine fighting positions.
+-- Near Shadaddi, Syria, five strikes engaged two ISIS tactical units and destroyed two rocket sites, two ISIS-held buildings, and a command and control node.

--- On July 30, near Huwayjah, Iraq, a strike destroyed a vehicle-borne-bomb factory.
+-- Near Dayr Az Zawr, two strikes destroyed 16 ISIS oil stills and an oil tanker truck.

--- On July 30, near Shadaddi, Syria, two strikes engaged two ISIS tactical units and destroyed six vehicle-borne bombs, four ISIS-held buildings and a command-and-control node.
+-- Near Raqqa, Syria, 17 strikes engaged 14 ISIS tactical units; destroyed eight fighting positions, two ammunition caches, and a vehicle-borne-bomb factory; and damaged a fighting position.

 Part of Operation Inherent Resolve